Going up the Country

 Even if there’s still a chance to bare some skin, winter is creeping closer.
-A cozy pile jacket is the perfect throw-over, whether you’re going for a hike in the woods or a walk in the city.
+A cosy pile jacket is the perfect throw-over, whether you’re going for a hike in the forest or a walk in the city.

 Of all the ways to take on utility dressing, we have two preferred directions.
-First: the modern way that partners high-waist pants with a romantic balloon-sleeved blouse and ankle boots.
-Second, the casual way combining utility pants with a zipped-up hairy knit.
+First: the modern way that partners high-waist trousers with a romantic balloon-sleeved blouse and ankle boots.
+Second, the casual way combining utility trousers with a zipped-up hairy knit.

-A boxy knit is one of those forever pieces, essential in any wardrobe for its versatility and ease.
-Opt away from the ordinary color scheme and brighten up the dark season with a pop of color.
+A boxy knit is one of those forever pieces; essential in any wardrobe for its versatility and ease.
+Opt away from the ordinary colour scheme, and brighten up the dark season with a pop of colour.
 Combine with a floral midi skirt and high-shaft boot, and throw on a heavy puffer coat if the weather demands it.

 PHOTOGRAPHY James Wright

 STYLING Liz McClean | WSM